sean-meade/pride-api/README.md

 # pride-api
 API to request information, location, and time for historical pride related events throughout history.

+Link to swagger interface for API: https://pride-api.onrender.com/

 Used for hackaton project https://github.com/vanderpatrick/Hackteam-6

 This API services the Out & About website.